AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/books/eberron-rising-from-the-last-war/08-chapter-2-khorvaire-gazetteer-faiths-of-khorvaire.md

 tags:
 - ttrpg-cli/compendium/src/5e/erlw
 aliases:
-- Chapter 2: Khorvaire Gazeteer - Faiths of Khorvaire
+- Chapter 2: Khorvaire Gazetteer - Faiths of Khorvaire
 ---
-# Chapter 2: Khorvaire Gazeteer - Faiths of Khorvaire
+# Chapter 2: Khorvaire Gazetteer - Faiths of Khorvaire
 *Source: Eberron: Rising from the Last War, p.
 140*

 Religion plays an important role in Eberron.
 The gods don't manifest physically, but people of faith believe that divine forces shape everyday life.
 Shared beliefs unite communities and can provide hope in difficult times.